nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_devptl.md

 ### Business Live

 On the agreed date of go-live, the system will be switched on, and end-to-end test run to verify functionality and the service declared live.
+The solution moves from a project into a BAU (Business as Usual) process.

+Depending on the supplier adopted methodolgy, the solution may be monitored and enhanced to support more complex workflows or functional additions.
+This is a typcial process within the SDLC (Software Development LifeCycle).